 Transmission oil

-Transmission oil measurement

-- 1. Place the machine on a level surface. - 2.
-Warm up the engine for several minutes, and stop it. - 3.
+- 1. Transmission oil measurement - a.
+Place the machine on a level place. - b.
+Warm up the engine for several minutes, and stop it. - c.
 Check the oil level through the level window located at the right side crankcase cover.